0XOday/the_grimoire/Blog drafs/95 gripes of homelab.md

 The hyper fixation of ECC ram.
 Your workloads are not that important

-Summer hosting
+Summer hosting.
+You are not skilled enough to summer host and if you are you will not want to in the first place.

-Not being able to read logs
+Not being able to read logs.

+SSH servers enabled with password authentication.